Chebyshev Accelerated Subspace Eigensolver for Pseudo-hermitian Hamiltonians: Properties of pseudo-hermitian Hamiltonians

-In the target case where the condition \eqref{introduction::quasi_hermitian_condition} holds, the eigenvalues of $H$ are real.
-Theorem \ref{theorem::SH_HPD} also establishes a direct link between the left and right eigenvectors via the matrix $S$ defined in \eqref{introduction::pseudo_hermitian_condition}. \begin{theorem} If $SH$ is HPD, then the eigenvalues of $H$ are real, and the left and right eigenvectors are related by
+When the condition \eqref{introduction::quasi_hermitian_condition} holds, the eigenvalues of $H$ are real.
+In this case, we can establish a direct link between the left and right eigenvectors via the matrix $S$ defined in \eqref{introduction::pseudo_hermitian_condition}. \begin{theorem} If $SH$ is HPD, then the eigenvalues of $H$ are real, and the left and right eigenvectors are related by

 \end{theorem} \begin{proof} Since $SH$ is HPD, it admits a Cholesky factorization $SH = LL^*$ with $L$ lower triangular factor.
-The eigenvalue problem \eqref{eqn::general_eigenvalues_relation} can then be written as
+Observing that $SS = I$, the eigenvalue problem \eqref{eqn::general_eigenvalues_relation} can then be written as

 which is equivalent to the hermitian eigenvalue problem